buildings in the Bible

 Building among the Jews was suited to the climate and conditions of the country.
 They probably adopted the kind of architecture for their dwellings which they found already existing when they entered Canaan (Deuteronomy 6:10; Numbers 13:19).

 Much building was carried on in Solomon’s time.
-Besides the buildings he completed at Jerusalem, he also built Baalath and Tadmor (1 Kings 9:15, 24).
+Besides the buildings he completed at Jerusalem, he also built Baalath and Tadmor (1 Kings 9:15;, 1 Kings 9:24).
 Many of the kings of Israel and Judah were engaged in erecting various buildings.

-Believers are “God’s building” (1 Cor.
-3:9); and heaven is called “a building of God” (2 Cor.
-5:1).
-Christ is the only foundation of his church (1 Cor.
-3:10-12), of which he also is the builder (Matt.
-16:18).
+Believers are “God’s building” (1 Corinthians 3:9); and heaven is called “a building of God” (2 Corinthians 5:1).
+Christ is the only foundation of his church (1 Corinthians 3:10-12), of which he also is the builder (Matthew 16:18).

 - Is there archaeological evidence of the Tower of Babel?